daviddmd/assetriskmanager/documentation/INSTALL.md

 OR

 - Installation of Docker

+If using Laravel Sail:

+- Docker
 - PHP
 - Optionally, Global [Composer](https://getcomposer.org/) (This repository comes bundled with a build of composer).

 On Docker, Windows Systems must use WSL2.
-A significant performance penalty is expected.

-An Active Directory or Equivelent LDAP Server is required for authentication.
+An Active Directory or equivalent LDAP Server is required for authentication if LDAP is enabled, otherwise normal registration will be enabled.
+Email verification and password reset require a functional email configuration.
+This application comes with features (commands) to reset the password and 2FA without using email.

 Instructions for both a development environment with Docker and an Ubuntu 22.04 Production Environment are provided, although this application will run on other GNU/Linux distributions if the dependencies are satisfied.